 - Physical ability and willingness to complete the program in its entirety, including activities or travel that may be programmed on any day of the week and during early morning or evening hours.

-- Commitment to returning to their home countries after completion of the program to fulfill a two-year home residency requirement.
+- Commitment to returning to the home country after the program to fulfill a two-year home residency requirement.

-- Preference will be given to those applicants who have no prior experience outside their home countries.
+- Preference will be given to applicants who have no prior experience outside their home countries.

-- Preference will be given to those applicants who represent underserved and underrepresented communities, including women.
+- Preference will be given to applicants who represent underserved and underrepresented communities, including women.

 - Preference will be given to those applicants who have completed secondary school and have not yet earned a degree equivalent to a U.S. bachelor’s degree or higher.